 - Support of anesthesia

-Pethidine is also the primary opioid medication used in the delivery of babies .
+Pethidine is also the primary opioid medication used to deliver babies .

-Initially, the compound was thought to have a lower incidence of addiction and be superior in treating pain stemming from biliary spasm or renal colic.
+Initially, the compound was thought to have a lower incidence of addiction and be superior in treating pain stemming from biliary spasms or renal colic.
 This was due to pethidine’s anticholinergic effects .

 However, these assumptions were later discovered to be false.
 Pethidine carries the same addiction risk and has roughly the same effects as morphine .

-In general, there’s a tendency for there to be conflicting results in the scientific literature when it comes to the similarities and differences of many opioid analgesics.
+In general, there’s a tendency for conflicting results in the scientific literature regarding the similarities and differences between many opioid analgesics.